 Sittin’ In, the series of concert previews, presents featured interviews with jazz artists and guest speakers.
 This informal discussion is free to the public.Sittin' In Meet–the–Artist sessions are one hour prior to each concert (3:00 p.m.) and broadcast on the WP Presents!
 You Tube channel.
 Subscribe to the channel here.
 Submit questions in advance to: firstname.lastname@example.org

-Ticket prices are “pay what you want” - $25 • $20 • $15 • $10 Public$8 Non-William Paterson students and WP CommunityWP Students FREE via a weekly code emailed from facultyTickets must be purchased in advance
+Ticket prices are “pay what you want” - $25 • $20 • $15 • $10 Public$8 Non-William Paterson students and WP CommunityWP Students FREE via a weekly code emailed from facultyTickets must be purchased in advance on our internet ticketing site

 To receive up-to-date information about the Jazz Room Series at Home concerts and other performing arts programs, please join our mailing list here.